Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

     A good practice is to specify as many of the scheduler parameters within the header of the script itself as special comments.
 Note, however, that only static - i.e. unchanging - parameters can use this feature; if you need to dynamically assign resources to jobs, you will still need to use the commandline parameters.

-    Update your `fastqc.sh` script with the following header comments:

     === "Gadi (PBSpro)"

+        Update your `scripts/fastqc.pbs.sh` script with the following header comments:

         ```bash title="fastqc.sh" hl_lines="2-9"
         #!/bin/bash